DaMoot/update_pools/README.md

  - switchpool trigger via telnet on localhost:4068 (remote) - Must have api enabled.
 Script will function minus switchpool if no api access.
  - Concurrent SSH connections (default workers=10)
  - Only tested on Linux/Termux- Written for interacting with Termux specifically so default ssh port is 8022.
+ - Sorry ca.vipor.net for using you specifically in my examples!

 **REQUIRES (on system running script):** python and paramiko